• 0

 Step 2: Cut your boards length

-Cut your boards to the length you require them using your wood saw.
-For a 1m long raised bed the boards should be 1mt long.
 You then need to multiply the width of each individual board by the height you need the bed to be.
 This will give you how many 1m boards you need per side.
 So if a board is 30cm wide and you want your bed 60cm high you will need two boards for each length.

-Step 3: Cut the raised beds sides
+Step 3: Cut the raised bed sides

 You will need to ensure the braces on the side boards are recessed.
 If they are dead on the edge, they won't provide a flush joint, as they will butt up against the other brace when joined to the front and back panel.